 - Dr. Anna Acquaviva, International Relations Office;

-- Prof. Gabriella Agrusti, associate professor of Experimental Pedagogy;
+- Prof. Gabriella Agrusti, full professor of Experimental Pedagogy;

 - Prof. Patrizia Bertini Malgarini, full professor of Italian Linguistics;